tge-was-taken/Atlus-Script-Tools/README.md

 * Simplified representation of both flow & message script files.

 ### Somewhere inbetween ###
+* Decompilation and compilation of message scripts.
+They're both missing an implementation of function aliases, but besides that they work.
-* AtlusScriptCompiler can currently decompile message scripts, however it's still being worked on.
+* Compilation of flow scripts.
+The compiler is currently able to compile some decently complex scripts, but some things still need to be worked on.
-* Progress has been made on decompiling the flow scripts, but it's still in a conceptual phase and needs polishing.

 ### Unfinished ###
-* AtlusScriptCompiler
-	* Compiling & decompiling flow scripts from/to the uncompiled format (.flow) or from/to compiled format (.bf)
-	* Compiling & decompiling flow bytecode code from/to the uncompiled format (.asm) or from/to the compiled format (.bf)
-	* Compiling & decompiling message scripts from/to the uncompiled format (.msg) or from/to the compiled format (.bmd)
-	* Compiling & decompiling message bytecode from/to the uncompiled format (.asm) or from/to the compiled format (.bmd)

 * AtlusScriptEvaluator
-	* Evaluating compiled or uncompiled flow scripts (.bf & .flow) and providing statistics such as syntax errors or stack overflows.
+	* Evaluating compiled or uncompiled flow scripts (.bf & .flow) and providing statistics such as syntax errors or stack over or underflows.
 	* Evaluating compiled or uncompiled message scripts (.bmd & .msg) and providing statistics.
 Not sure what kind of statistics would really work here though.